occino/enertion/README.md

 ## GTX deck
 ![GTX1](https://raw.githubusercontent.com/occino/enertion/master/deck/DSC_0008.JPG)
-The GTX deck by evolve is perfectly suited in my opinion because it comes with a notch for the battery pack.
+The GTX deck by evolve [[link](https://evolveskateboardsusa.com/products/deck-bamboo-gtx "Evolve")] is perfectly suited in my opinion because it comes already with a notch for the battery pack.
 Furthermore it's flexible and looks nice.

 In order to use a 10S4P battery, the notch had to be enlarged for about 1 cm.
-I used the original screw holes to mount the battery enclosure.
+I used the original screw holes to mount the enclosure.

 ## Enclosure
 ![Enclosure1](https://raw.githubusercontent.com/occino/enertion/master/enclosure/enclosure.png)